itsbillion/alx-system_engineering-devops/0x00-shell_basics/README.md

 at ends with the character ~
-102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory 103-commas lists all the files and directories of the current directory, separated by commas (,)
+102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory 103-commas lists all the files and directories of the current directory, separated by commas (,) school.mgc is a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0